(Contact/Home) (Simple Menu) (Coursework) (On Teaching)

 Dissertation Abstract

 My dissertation analyzes the agency of outsider characters in American literature who cause disruption without necessarily securing economic or political power.
 Network science (as theorized by thinkers like Duncan Watts and Albert-László Barabási) explains social networking structures: clusters of people, bridges between them, pathways through them.
 I theorize such structures as what Michel Foucault calls “surfaces of emergence,” on and through which new notions may enter awareness.
-To analyze the influence of characters like Howells’s Silas Lapham and Fitzgerald's Jay Gatsby, I show how network surfaces of emergence provide space for what Michel de Certeau calls “secondary production”— inventive repurposing and redeployment of cultural ideas and products.
+To analyze the influence of characters like Howells’s Silas Lapham and Fitzgerald's Jay Gatsby, I show how network surfaces of emergence provide space for what Michel de Certeau calls “secondary production”—inventive repurposing and redeployment of cultural ideas and products.
 Besides Howells and Fitzgerald, I consider Pynchon’s The Crying of Lot 49, Heller's Catch-22, and Gibson's Pattern Recognition.

 Assistant Professor, Whitworth University.
-(July 2008 – Present)
+(July 2008 - June 2013)

-Instructor/GA, Ball State University.
+Instructor, Ball State University.
 (Aug.
-2000 – 2002, Aug.
-2004 – May 2008)
+2000 - 2002, Aug.
+2004 - May 2008)

 Instructor, Ivy Tech State College.
 (Summer 2000, Summer 2001)